Arithmetic level raising for certain quaternionic unitary Shimura variety: Arithmetic level raising and applications

-Since the source $\rmH^{2}_{\rmc}(\overline{\rmX}_{\Pa}(\rmB), \calO_{\lambda}(1))_{\fracm}$ of $\mathrm{Im}(\alpha\circ \rmN^{-1}_{\Sigma}\circ \beta)_{\fracm}$ is free over $\calO_{\lambda}$, the intersection
+Since the source $\rmH^{2}(\overline{\rmX}^{\square}_{\Pa}(\rmB), \calO_{\lambda}(1))_{\fracm}$ of $\mathrm{Im}(\alpha_{\rmc}(2)\circ \rmN^{-1}_{\Sigma}\circ \beta(1))_{\fracm}$ is free over $\calO_{\lambda}$, the intersection

-is trivial.
+has to be trivial.
 The proposition is proved. \end{proof} Now we are ready to state and prove our main result on arithmetic level raising for the quaternionic Shimura variety studied in this article.
 We first recall a list of running assumptions below. \begin{itemize} \item We assume that $\rmH^{i}_{(\rmc)}(\overline{\rmX}_{\Pa}(\rmB), \rmR\Psi(\calO_{\lambda}))_{\fracm}=0$ for $i\neq 3$, and that

 is a finite free $\calO_{\lambda}$ module.
 This is Assumption \ref{vanishing}. \item We assume that for $\pi$, the associated Galois representation

 is residually absolutely irreducible.
 This is Assumption \ref{irrd}. \end{itemize}